Things to consider before approaching a member of staff

 - Many staff (or whole research groups) will have a history of involvement in UROP, and that involvement is influenced by the ebb and flow of their research (the availability of resources, indeed the availability of staff and, perhaps, doctoral students to provide appropriate supervision; the suitability of ongoing research to undergraduate participation).

-- Some staff may prefer to host students for longer periods and therefore may prefer an approach from a student seeking a term or semester long placement.
+- Some staff may prefer to host students for longer periods and therefore may prefer an approach from an external student seeking a term or semester long placement.

 - Some staff may prefer to host a student who seeks to undertake a thesis project (especially a masters level project) under their supervision, and therefore perhaps a shorter summer vacation UROP is less attractive at that time.

 Have you prepared your CV?
 Does it matter if you have a CV!

-Clearly, you need to consider how you are coming across to potential supervisors.
+Clearly, you need to consider how you come across to potential supervisors (the impression you make).
 However, you need to consider whether your CV is telling more than what you could possibly relay to a potential supervisor in a couple of sentences.
 Obviously, some students will have much more on their CV than others.

 If so, does your CV need updating?